InterTriplete2010/EEG_MEG_GUI/README.md

 Each GUI has its own "Help" tab explaining how to use it.
 Please, bear with me, as I am finishing writing the "Help" for each single GUI.

-I hope this GUI will be of some help.
+I hope this GUI will be of some help to someone.

 If you need any assistance and/or find bugs, please contact me at: pressalex@hotmail.com